Tour Discounts and Visitor InformationChimney Rock2021-09-23T20:17:39+00:00

 Last opportunity to access the ancient structures is 3:30 pm daily.
 There is a minimum of a half-hour drive round trip to where the tours take place and you will want to allow yourself at least 45 minutes to an hour for each Self-Guided Tour.
 At 4:00pm, all vehicles must exit the upper parking lot and start driving to the entry gate which closes at 4:30pm.

 Please be aware that severe weather and/or trail conditions may require that special events be cancelled at the last minute.

-Pets are not permitted on tours or past the Visitor Cabin; only Service Dogs are permitted.
+Pets are not permitted on interpretive trails; only Service Dogs are permitted.
 Kennels are available at no charge at the Visitor Cabin.

 There is no shade in the parking lot nor on the trails.

 Public access to the Great House Pueblo Trail is seasonally restricted beyond the falcon enclosure fence.

 During the season (May 15 – October 15), only self-guided tours and special programs operated by the Chimney Rock Interpretive Association may use the trail, under authority of the USDA Forest Service special use permit.